mohabhassan/NightFall/docs/api_server.md

 	}
 	local.resp = "yay!"
 end local.resp

+post_handler local.parsed_body:
+	local.resp = "yay!"
+end local.resp
 ```
 For GET requests, `local.req_params` is the query strings provided in the HTTP GET request.
 Looping the query strings is done as specified in the callback example.

-For POST requests, `local.req_params` is the json-parsed body provided in the HTTP POST request.
-If POST body cannot be parsed, `local.req_params` will be NULL.
+For POST requests, `local.parsed_body` is the json-parsed body provided in the HTTP POST request.
+If POST body cannot be parsed or it is empty, `local.parsed_body` will be NULL.

 API server will return local.resp as JSON string (using [json_stringify](scriptfuncs.md#json_stringify)) and store it under `message` key, so expected HTTP response body is: